Please click on the picture below to read a very interesting piece written by Alan Pugh

 Sunday - 8.45am Mass at St Annes & 10.45am Mass at Holy Family

-Weekday Masses will commence at both churches w/c 6th July see listings for times in the weekly bulletin
+Weekday Masses - See listings for times in the weekly bulletin.

 We will have to observe social distancing, spaces in church will be limited, and some of our familiar rituals and ways of doing things in church will need to be different.
+If you come to mass, please note that face coverings must be worn until further notice.
 There will be stewards at each church to direct what we need to do.
 We remain in a stage of transition and the dispensation from attending Sunday Mass still holds.
 It will take time to get back to normal practice.
 This particularly apples to anyone who is feeling unwell, shielding or caring for someone in a vulnerable group you are not under an obligation to come to Mass.
 Fr Jim will continue to stream Sunday Mass from St Anne at 8.45am and Holy Family on Sundays at 10.45am.

 A new website has been created www.ChurchPaper.co.uk that shows all the Diocesan papers, please click on the link below.